neo4jrb/activegraph/docs/UpgradeGuide.rst

   results[0] # results of first query
   results[1] # results of second query

-When doing batched queries, there is also a shortcut for getting a new `Neo4j::Core::Query`:
+When doing batched queries, there is also a shortcut for getting a new `ActiveGraph::Core::Query`:

 .. code-block:: ruby